Cursor Agent Terminal Command Behaves Unexpectedly

 1. Working directory isn’t what you think

 The agent’s terminal session defaults to the workspace root.
-You think it’s in packages/web/; it’s actually at the monorepo root running npm test against the wrong package.
+You think it is in packages/web/; it is actually at the monorepo root running npm test against the wrong package.
+Cursor still has open bug reports (June 2026) where the terminal does not follow the active workspace and where subagent worktree isolation leaves the parent session pointing at a directory that no longer exists.

-How to judge: have the agent run pwd and report; compare with your expected dir.
+How to judge: have the agent run pwd and report it; compare with your expected dir.

-2. Agent used npm but project is pnpm / yarn / bun
+2. Agent used npm but the project is pnpm / yarn / bun

-Training prior is npm.
-Even with pnpm-lock.yaml present, the agent may ignore it and run npm install, scrambling the lockfile.
+The model’s training prior is npm.
+Even with a pnpm-lock.yaml present, the agent may ignore it and run npm install, which rewrites the lockfile and can produce a different dependency tree.

 How to judge: